DerSalvador/freqtrade-k8s-helm-chart/README.md

 # FreqTrading as a Serice

 This repo holds a free minimal version of the professional solution [Trading as a Service](https://tradingaas.ai).
-Please check it out if you want to run your [Freqtrade](https://github.com/freqtrade/freqtrade) bots on professional infrastructure with a lot of automation around [Freqtrade](https://github.com/freqtrade/freqtrade) Toolstack.
+Please check  [Trading as a Service](https://tradingaas.ai) out if you want to run your [Freqtrade](https://github.com/freqtrade/freqtrade) bots on professional infrastructure with a lot of automation around [Freqtrade](https://github.com/freqtrade/freqtrade) Toolstack.

 Please feel also free to use this free version as an alternative to the official recommendations for running Freqtrade (docker-compose, scripts).